Mutual fund vs. ETF: Are ETFs a better investment?

 Even if the mutual fund isn’t trading a bunch of stocks as part of its strategy, the act of redeeming shares for outgoing investors can force managers to sell shares of the investments in the fund, potentially creating a capital gain.

 Additionally, if you buy the fund late in the year, you could still be paying a tax bill for events that happened before you made the investment.

 Which one is safer?

-In terms of safety, neither the mutual fund nor the ETF is safer due to its structure.
+In terms of safety, neither the mutual fund nor the ETF is safer than the other due to its structure.
 Safety is determined by what the fund itself owns.
-Stocks are usually riskier than bonds, and corporate bonds have somewhat more risk than U.S. government bonds.
+Stocks are usually riskier than bonds and corporate bonds come with somewhat more risk than U.S. government bonds.
 But higher risk (especially if it’s diversified) may deliver higher long-term returns.

 That’s why it’s critical that you understand the characteristics of your investments, and not just whether the fund is an ETF or mutual fund.
 A mutual fund or ETF tracking the same index will deliver about the same returns, so you’re not exposed to more risk one way or the other.

 For many different purposes, an ETF is a better option for investors, because it offers some tax advantages, low commissions and easy tradability.
 But in other specific circumstances, notably for stock index funds, mutual funds can actually be cheaper than ETFs, and if they’re held in a tax-advantaged account, their tax implications are irrelevant anyway.
 Either way, you need to know what your funds are invested in and how they help you achieve your financial goals.